adlnet/xAPI-Spec/xAPI.md

 data about a property then it is expected that the property will not be used at all.
 All required properties are required to contain values.

 ###### Requirements
-* Statements and other objects SHOULD NOT include properties without values.
+* Statements and other objects SHOULD NOT include properties with a value of an empty object.

 <a name="encoding"/>